konflux-ci/release-service-catalog/tasks/check-data-keys/README.md

 |----------|---------------------------------------------------------|----------|---------------|
 | dataPath | Path to the JSON string of the merged data to use       | No       |               |
 | systems  | The systems to check that all data keys are present for | Yes      | []            |

+## Changes in 0.9.0
+- Added the cdn system

 ## Changes in 0.8.0
 - Updated the base image used in this task